 This program is presented with generous support from TIAA.

-NBOA's Essentials of the Business Office is a six-week online course designed for both business officers new to independent schools as well as the more experienced business administrator who wants to gain new insights.
+NBOA's Essentials of the Business Office is a four-week online course designed for both business officers new to independent schools as well as the more experienced business administrator who wants to gain new insights.
 Participants share experiences of the ever-changing role of the business officer, from the day-do-day responsibilities to the strategic leadership role.

 Class size is limited to 40 participants.

-The Essentials of the Business Office is being offered in partnership between NBOA and One Schoolhouse.
+This course is being offered in partnership between NBOA and One Schoolhouse.

 "This class really helped me to see my role in a different light.
 I am in the process of transforming my position from that of an accountant to more of a true CFO.
 This class really helped to give me perspective on how to do just that.
 I found the introduction to NBOA's tools and resources very valuable and gave me the opportunity to build a learning library.
 My hope is to better help my school immediately and perhaps help others eventually as I gain more experience and insight in this diversified role of business officer for a school."